ContextPilot: Fast Long-Context Inference via Context Reuse: Introduction

-To accelerate RAG inference, existing systems adopt two main caching strategies, yet each faces a trade-off between reuse efficiency and model accuracy.
+To speed up long-context inference, existing systems adopt two main techniques, yet each faces a trade-off between reuse efficiency and model accuracy.
 The first, \emph{exact prefix matching}, used in systems such as RadixCache~\cite{sglang}, LMCache~\cite{lmcache}, and RAGCache~\cite{ragcache}, reuses cached KV states only when a new prompt exactly matches a previous prefix.
-This approach preserves accuracy but yields low cache-hit ratios in practice, as RAG workloads often retrieve large sets of documents in varying orders, leaving most KV caches unused.
+This approach preserves accuracy but yields low cache-hit ratios in practice, as long-context workloads often retrieve large sets of documents or memories in varying orders, leaving most KV caches unused.
 The second category, \emph{approximate KV-cache matching}, exemplified by CacheBlend~\cite{cacheblend} and PromptCache~\cite{prompcache}, matches KV caches by floating-point similarity rather than exact prefixes.
-While this increases reuse and shortens TTFT, we observe in production and evaluation that it can significantly degrade model accuracy.
+While this increases reuse and shortens TTFT, we observe in evaluation that it can significantly degrade model accuracy.

-To reduce TTFT for long-context RAG inputs without sacrificing reasoning accuracy, we propose a new approach based on the observation that real-world RAG workloads often exhibit overlapping retrieved documents and such overlaps commonly occur (i) across multiple turns within the same conversation and (ii) among parallel sessions (e.g., prompts or user queries) in domain-specific applications.
-Leveraging this observation, we identify three opportunities for \emph{accuracy-preserving context reuse}: (1) \emph{Ordering} retrieved documents to align prefixes with previously cached contexts, improving cache-hit ratios; (2) \emph{De-duplicating} documents to avoid recomputation for already cached contexts; and (3) \emph{Adding contextual hints} to inform the model of original retrieval order and deduplicated document locations, preserving reasoning quality.
+To reduce TTFT for long-context inputs without sacrificing accuracy, we propose a new approach based on the observation that real-world long-context workloads often exhibit overlapping context blocks, commonly (i) across multiple turns within the same conversation and (ii) among parallel sessions (e.g., prompts or user queries) in domain-specific applications.
+Leveraging this observation, we identify three opportunities for \emph{context reuse with negligible accuracy loss}: (1) \emph{Aligning} context blocks with previously cached prefixes, improving cache-hit ratios; (2) \emph{De-duplicating} context blocks to avoid recomputation for already cached content; and (3) \emph{Adding context annotations} to inform the model of original relevance ranking and deduplicated block locations, mitigating accuracy loss.

-In this paper, we present \textsc{RAGBoost}, an efficient RAG system that realizes \emph{accuracy-preserving context reuse}.
+In this paper, we present \textsc{ContextPilot}, a system that accelerates prefill by introducing \emph{context reuse} as a new mechanism for faster long-context inference. \textsc{ContextPilot} targets practical long-context settings with parallel sessions and multi-turn conversations, where substantial portions of the input context recur across requests.
 Our key contributions are summarized below.